isaacarnault/terraform-cloud/Part_2_Plan_and_Apply.md

 </details>

 <hr>
-At the end of this part you configured your workspace and provisioned a `DynamoDB` instance using `Terraform Cloud`.
+At the end of this part, you've configured your workspace and provisioned a `DynamoDB` instance using `Terraform Cloud`.